compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 He does try out libraries.
 But, at the end of the day he ends up coding from scratch.

-First, he needed a database engine, he looked around, was not satisfied and went on to pull off his own implementation.
+**Engine:** First, he needed a database engine, he looked around, was not satisfied and went on to pull off his own implementation.

-The same goes for the b-tree layer.
+**B-tree implementation:** The same goes for the b-tree layer.
 Much like a hero from a movie, he pulled Donald Knuth's algorithm book from the shelf and coded the b-tree he needed.
 He also completed the book's exercise about deleting elements.

-He doesn't understand the use of YACC, Bison and Lex when anybody can code their own parsers.
+**Parser:** He doesn't understand the use of YACC, Bison and Lex when anybody can code their own parsers.
+He coded his own parser-generator called _Lemon_.

-He was using Git, but some functionalities were scratching his itch to build his own Control Version System.
+**Version Control System:** He was using Git, but some functionalities were scratching his itch to build his own Version Control System.
 So, as usual, he wrote _Fossil_.
 It's the CVS you would download and configure if you download the source as is from the website.